 8. Research Base of Giant Panda Breeding in Chengdu

-This reserve is the most popular spot to see and photograph at a close range China's most prized animals –giant pandas which are also adored by people all over the world.
+This reserve is the most popular spot to see and photograph a close range of China's most prized animals –giant pandas which are also adored by people all over the world.
 Prepare to see them "falling in love" if you visit them between March and May, or say hi to their newborns in fall or winter.

 Tip: Visit them in the early morning when they are most active.

 Four adorable giant pandas enjoying their favorite food-bamboo